wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

 ##### 20 Recovery of fines imposed otherwise than by judgment or conviction

-*   (1) Notwithstanding the foregoing provisions of this Act, where a fine is imposed upon any person otherwise than by a judgment or conviction of some court, and no other procedure is provided by any Act or rule of court for the recovery of the fine, a Judge or District Court Judge of the court by which the fine was imposed shall, if the same is not immediately paid, by writing under his hand in [form 1][90] of Schedule 3 or to the like effect, certify the fact, together with the name and place of abode or business of the person on whom the fine was imposed, and the cause and amount of the fine, and shall deliver or send by post the writing to the Attorney-General, who, upon receipt thereof, shall cause a final judgment to be signed in the High Court for the amount of the fine, and a sum not exceeding $10 for costs.
+*   (1) Notwithstanding the foregoing provisions of this Act, where a fine is imposed upon any person otherwise than by a judgment or conviction of some court, and no other procedure is provided by any Act or rule of court for the recovery of the fine, a Judge or District Court Judge of the court by which the fine was imposed shall, if the same is not immediately paid, by writing under his or her hand in [form 1][90] of Schedule 3 or to the like effect, certify the fact, together with the name and place of abode or business of the person on whom the fine was imposed, and the cause and amount of the fine, and shall deliver or send by post the writing to the Attorney-General, who, upon receipt thereof, shall cause a final judgment to be signed in the High Court for the amount of the fine, and a sum not exceeding $10 for costs.

     (2) Every such judgment may be in [form 2][91] of Schedule 3, or to the like effect, and no appeal shall lie therefrom.